kooya3/a6-e-shop/CONTRIBUTING.md

 ## Need Help?

-If you have any questions or need assistance, feel free to open an issue on GitHub, and we'll be happy to help!
+If you have any questions or need assistance, feel free to open an issue on GitHub, and we'll be happy to help

 ---